kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 This KEP is split into two phases:
 1. ReadWriteOncePod volumes are mounted with `-o context` by default.
    All other volumes are recursively relabeled by the container runtime.
-   With feature gate `SELinuxMountReadWriteOncePod`, beta + on by default in v1.29.
+   With feature gate `SELinuxMountReadWriteOncePod`, beta + on by default in v1.28.
-2. Users can opt-in for all volumes to be mounted with `-o context` by setting `SELinuxChangePolicy: UseMountOption` in PodSpec.
+2. All volumes are mounted with `-o context` by default, users can opt-out by setting `SELinuxChangePolicy: Recursive` in PodSpec.
-   With feature gate `SELinuxMount`, alpha since 1.30.
+   With feature gate `SELinuxMount`, alpha without opt-out since 1.30, adding opt-out in 1.32.

 Initially, we thought we could do 2. without opt-in, but we found that it may break valid use cases.